liferay/liferay-docs/discover/portal/articles/130-forms/03-managing-form-entries.markdown

 ## Exporting Form Entries [](id=exporting-form-entries)

-So you need to put your form entries in a spreadsheet to do spreadhseet things with them?
+So you need to put your form entries in a spreadsheet to do spreadsheet things with them?
 No problem.

 1. Navigate to the Forms application in The Lunar Resort site's Content section